Serbian Students Protest At Pro-government Media propaganda - UrduPoint

 Serbian Students Protest At Pro-government Media 'propaganda'

-Belgrade, (APP - UrduPoint / Pakistan Point News - 29th Mar, 2025) Serbian demonstrators will rally outside a pro-government television channel on Saturday, branding it a "propaganda tool", in the latest of nearly five months of mass protests.
+Belgrade, (APP - UrduPoint / Pakistan Point News - 29th Mar, 2025) Serbian demonstrators gathered for a rally outside a pro-government television channel on Saturday, branding it a "propaganda tool", in the latest of nearly five months of mass protests.

-Student organisers called for the demo in front of the offices of Informer, a television station with a tabloid newspaper of the same name.
+Holding banners "Manipulator, not a journalist," waving Serbian and university flags, and blowing whistles, student organisers called on citizens to join the demo in front of the offices of Informer, a television station with a tabloid newspaper of the same name.

 "Informer has been spreading numerous lies and falsehoods for a long time," said Bogdan Vucic, a student at the Belgrade Faculty of Political Science.